Brave Story: Manga

 While basic plot of Novel and Manga don't differ, some of the details are changed.
-Eg. Kaori Matsushima is a secondary character with little connection to the plot in the novel while she is made another License-holder in the manga.
+E.g. Kaori Matsushima is a secondary character with little connection to the plot in the novel while she is made another License-holder in the manga.
 It is also revealed that she is connected to Matsushima Shrine which owns Daimatsu building and that building is source to her family's financial trouble.

 Production

-March 10, 2006, Gonzo announced the establishment of a charity enterprise “Our Brave Fund”. ¥10 for every box office ticket purchased for the Brave Story film is donated to United Nations Children's Fund, which aims to "assist children infected with HIV and its repercussions in Asian and African nations, particularly children in the Republic of Malawi" with the funds.
+March 10, 2006, Gonzo announced the establishment of a charity enterprise "Our Brave Fund". ¥10 for every box office ticket purchased for the Brave Story film is donated to United Nations Children's Fund, which aims to "assist children infected with HIV and its repercussions in Asian and African nations, particularly children in the Republic of Malawi" with the funds.
 The production cost of the movie was estimated to be one billion yen.

 Manga artist Yoichiro Ono comments that although he has kept his drawing style as close as he could to boys' manga, the story's is aimed at an adult audience and resulted in the first volume of the manga being "a lot more serious than it ended up being... and more mature".